Plantar Fasciitis

 Plantar fasciitis is one of the most common orthopedic complaints.
 Your plantar fascia ligaments experience a lot of wear and tear in your daily life.
 Too much pressure on your feet can damage or tear the ligaments.
 The plantar fascia becomes inflamed, and the inflammation causes heel pain and stiffness.

 The cause of plantar fasciitis discomfort is still unclear.
 A 2003 study suggested that the condition may involve degenerative conditions rather than inflammation of the plantar fascia.
 Because fasciitis means “inflammation of a fascia,” a better name may be plantar fasciosis.
-At Downtown’s Healthcare, we look at the underlying cause of the problem and fix it.
+At Regen Revolution, we look at the underlying cause of the problem and fix it.
 If caught early enough the dwindling spiral of Plantar Fasciitis can be stopped and a future debilitating pain can be avoided.

 Plantar Fasciitiis Q & A